-NEW!
-Approval of Final Plan of Remedial Action for the 29984 Pinnacle Way Site (DE-1555) aka Vlasic/Pinnacle Pickle Plant near Millsboro, Sussex County – DNREC Secretary Collin O’Mara signed an Order on December 24, 2013 approving the Proposed Plan of Remedial Action as the Final Plan of Remedial Action for the site.
+Approval of Final Plan of Remedial Action for the 29984 Pinnacle Way Site (DE-1555), aka Vlasic/Pinnacle Pickle Plant near Millsboro, Sussex County – DNREC Secretary Collin O’Mara signed the Secretary's Order on December 24, 2013 approving the Proposed Plan of Remedial Action as the Final Plan of Remedial Action for the site.
 The Secretary’s Order, the Legal Notice for the Order, the Final Plan of Remedial Action, and the Hearing Officer’s Report can be found here.
 For questions regarding the Final Plan of Remedial Action, please contact DNREC's Site Investigation and Restoration Section at (302) 395-2600.
 For questions relating to the Order, the Hearing Officer’s Report, or any other actions relating to the facility, please contact the Secretary’s Office at (302) 739-9000.

 RECYCLING NEWS: All commercial businesses in Delaware are now required to participate in the comprehensive Universal Recycling Program, effective January 1, 2014.
 This includes for-profit and not-for profit retail or wholesale stores, offices, food service establishments, warehouses, and other manufacturing, industrial or processing activities, and institutions such as social, charitable, educational, healthcare, professional and government services.
 Learn more about recycling in Delaware